labo

 BMC Bioinformatics (2005) 6: 206 BMC

-The corresponding constraints are visible in the amino-acid sequence of the proteins, suggesting that the sequence is more constrained by the genome organisation than by the protein function.
-These novel observations have considerable implications in terms of phylogenetic profiles when one analyses protein sequences:
+The corresponding constraints are visible in the amino acid sequence of the proteins, suggesting that the sequence is more constrained by the genome organisation than by the protein function.
+These observations have significant implications for phylogenetic profiles when analysing protein sequences:

 HKU-Pasteur